 b.
 An identification of the equipment and air pollution control equipment operating variables that will be monitored in order to detect a malfunction or failure, the normal operating range of these variables, and a description of the method of monitoring and surveillance procedures.

 c.
 A contingency plan for minimizing the amount and duration of any excess emissions to the maximum extent possible during periods of such emissions.

+567—24.3(455B) Compliance with other requirements.
+The excess emissions provisions in rules 567—24.1 and 567—24.2 do not relieve the owner or operator of an emissions source subject to the new source performance standards (567—subrule 23.1(2)), the national emissions standards for hazardous air pollutants (567—subrule 23.1(3)), or the national emissions standards for hazardous air pollutants for source categories (567—23.1(4)) from complying with those requirements.

-Rules 24.1(455B) and 24.2(455B) are intended to implement Iowa Code section 455B.133.
+This chapter is intended to implement Iowa Code section 455B.133.